Stoddart Group

-The Stoddart Group is a stratigraphical unit of Mississippian to Early Pennsylvanian age in the Western Canadian Sedimentary Basin.
+The Stoddart Group is a stratigraphic unit of Mississippian to Early Pennsylvanian age in the Western Canadian Sedimentary Basin.

 It takes the name from the Stoddart Creek, a creek that flows into Charlie Lake north of Fort St. John, and was first described in well Pacific Fort St. John #23 (at depths from 2000 to 2600m) by A.T.C.
 Rutgers in 1958.

 Lithology

 The Formation is composed of both carbonate and clastic facies.

 Distribution

 The Stoddart Group reaches a maximum thickness of 660 m in the sub-surface north of Fort St. John in north-eastern British Columbia.
 It is present in the sub-surface from the foothills of the Northern Rockies and eastwards into the Peace River Country in north-western Alberta.

 Subdivisions

 The Stoddart Group is composed of the following formations, from top to bottom: